Fortnite-API/py-wrapper/docs/migrating.rst

 - :class:`fortnite_api.NewCosmetic`: A class that holds specific metadata about new cosmetics, such as the last addition date, the hash of the new cosmetics, and the cosmetics type.
 This is served from :class:`fortnite_api.NewCosmetics`.

-- :class:`fortnite_api.TransformerListProxy`: An internal class that is used to transform a list of objects into a list of another type of object.
+- :class:`fortnite_api.proxies.TransformerListProxy`: An internal class that is used to transform a list of objects into a list of another type of object.
 This is used internally in the library as an optimization so that objects are only created when they are needed.

 - :class:`fortnite_api.TileSize`: Represents the size of a tile in the Fortnite item shop.